 We are providing you following list of terms & conditions of our motorcycle tours with us.
 You are humbly requested to go through it before you book any of your tours with us.

-Kindly note when making an online-booking with BIG BIKE TOURS LTD., PART. (hereafter referred to as (BBT) along with appropriate deposit/s.
+Kindly note when making an online booking with BIG BIKE TOURS LTD., PART. (hereafter referred to as (BBT) along with appropriate deposit/s.
 A contract will come into existence between you (the Client) and BBT (the Organizer) in conjunction with the Terms & Conditions laid out in this document.
-Your booking with us is governed by and construed in accordance with Indian low and is subject to the jurisdiction of the Indian Courts.
+Your booking with us is governed by and construed following Indian law and is subject to the jurisdiction of the Indian Courts.

 1. Your Responsibility

 You participate with BBT knowingly as a competent rider and do so entirely at your own risk.
 Understanding that motorcycle touring in India involves a certain amount of risk and we further ask please show respect and courtesy to your fellow riders.

 At our discretion, any rider seen taking unnecessary risks en-route will have their journey terminated, thereafter traveling in one of the support vehicles for the remainder of the tour.
 No reimbursement is given.
 Safety is our primary concern.